antham/git-backup/README.md

 # Git-backup

-This project provides a library providing several helpers to implement a backup system on top of git.
+This library providing several helpers to implement a backup system on top of git.

 ## Dependencies